cyramica/haulers-guide/docs/contracts.md

 Although not everyone will abide to it, a good collateral should be about 110%-115% of the cargo value.
 The purpose of the collateral after all is to reimburse the lost goods, not to make a profit, and having a much higher collateral than cargo value can be a sign of a scam contract.

+Needless to say, the more collateral you can put up the more the reward will be.

 ## Spotting scam contracts

+Scam contracts are set up in a way to make you very likely, or even guaranteed, to fail the contract.

+Some common warning signs can be

+* Pick-up place is in a station where you can't dock.
+* The reward is very low and the collateral very high.
+* The reward is unjustifiably high.
+* The player's contract history is full of failed courier contracts.

 ## What's a good contract?

+A good rule of thumb to judge whether or not a contract has a good reward is one million in reward per billion collateral per jump.

+Meaning, if a contract has a 2 billion ISK collateral and the route is 10 jumps then the reward should be at least

+2 mil * 10 = 20 million ISK

+Other factors also come into play, such as the size of the cargo (does it fit in a DST?
+Does it need a freighter?
+BR?
+JF?), the risk of the route, if it's between major trade hubs, etc.

+As a new hauler building your skillset and wallet you'll probably have to lower your standards a  bit though.